15 Best Things to Do in Groton (CT)

 Mystic River Bascule Bridge

-The drawbridge connecting the Groton side of Mystic to Stonington on Route 1 is satisfying to watch in action, mainly because all of the components are out in the open.
+I found the drawbridge connecting the Groton side of Mystic to Stonington on Route 1 super satisfying to watch in action.
+It’s mainly because all of the components are out in the open.

 These include two hefty bull wheels driven by two 635-kg electric engines, as well as a pair of immense concrete counterweights overhead on a steel framework.

-The reason for the bridge’s unique configuration is because of the low position of the crossing at high tide, which required the mechanism to be above, rather than below the crossing.
+The reason for the bridge’s unique configuration is because of the low position of the crossing at high tide.
+It required the mechanism to be above, rather than below the crossing.

-The bridge opens around 2,200 times a year: There are openings at the 40-minute mark every hour during daylight hours between May 1 and October 31, each one lasting about five minutes.
+The bridge opens around 2,200 times a year: There are openings at the 40-minute mark every hour during daylight hours between May 1 and October 31.
+Each one lasts about five minutes.

 9. Avery Point Light